-Where to Stay: I stayed at B&B Hostal Schilling Patagonico and really enjoyed my stay here.
+I stayed at Schilling Patagonia Travellers and really enjoyed my stay here.
 If you’re looking for comfortable and friendly budget accommodations, I would highly recommend Schilling.
-The family who runs the B&B helped to book bus tickets and a Perito Moreno Glacier excursion.
+The family who runs the B&B was super helpful and booked bus tickets and a Perito Moreno Glacier excursion for me.
 The atmosphere was friendly and laid-back.
 Breakfast was included in the rate and, best of all, the bus terminal was 2 blocks away.

-How to Get There: You can fly on Aerolineas Argentinas from Santiago, Chile to El Calafate.
+You can fly on Aerolineas Argentinas from Santiago, Chile or Buenos Aires, Argentina to El Calafate.
 After landing, it was easy to get a seat on a shuttle into the town of El Calafate.
-The cost was $10US or $100AR and payable with cash only.
+At the time of my visit, the cost was $10US and payable with cash only.
 There wasn’t an ATM at the airport, so plan accordingly.

-Number of Days: I stayed in El Calafate 2 separate nights.
+I stayed in El Calafate 2 separate nights.
 I spent 1 night, did the glacier excursion to Perito Moreno Glacier, and then took the 6:30 bus to El Chalten, Argentina.
 On my return from El Chalten, I stayed 1 more night at Schilling, before departing the following morning for Puerto Natales, Chile.
-If you plan to just see Perito Moreno Glacier, you’ll be fine with 2 nights in El Calafate.
+If you plan to just see Perito Moreno Glacier, you’ll be fine with a couple of nights in El Calafate.

 El Chalten, Argentina